 - And of course, https, and only https, on every related website and page.

 You can use online services can safely; I do it myself regularly.
 But more than anywhere else, privacy and security is a partnership between a service knowing what it’s doing and you making appropriate security-related choices.

 Once again, you may be your own worst enemy.

 In my experience, most incidents of account hacking, theft, and loss are completely preventable.
 I see people making mistakes every day that eventually lead to account compromise.
 The service involved isn’t at fault, and the hackers are simply taking advantage of those mistakes.

-Ultimately, privacy, and most assuredly security, is your responsibility.
-You may feel like it’s someone else’s — the service, the software, or the coffee shop — but ultimately, you choose which services, software, and coffee shops to use, and you choose whether or not to use them in a secure manner.
+Privacy and security are your responsibility.
+You may feel like it’s someone else’s — the service, the software, or the coffee shop — but you choose which services, software, and coffee shops to use, and you choose whether to use them securely.

-Sometimes I wonder if people want to get hacked, because I see them neglecting the basics of safe account management:
+I see too many people neglecting the basics of safe account management.

 - Choose appropriate passwords.

 - Manage passwords appropriately to keep them private.

 - Set up account recovery information and don’t let it expire.